FindMySchool LogoFindMySchool

 King Charles I School offers a compelling blend of heritage and modern rigour.
 It is a school that has successfully navigated the transition from historic grammar to inclusive academy without losing its sense of identity.
 The split-site model is a genuine asset for younger children, providing a nurturing start before the academic intensity ramps up at Hill Grove.
 With a curriculum that prioritises knowledge and a culture that champions ambition, it is best suited to families who value traditional structure, clear rules, and a direct, no-nonsense approach to learning.
 The main challenge is securing a place in an increasingly popular local institution.

 Yes.
 King Charles I School was rated Good by Ofsted in its most recent inspection (March 2023).
 Inspectors praised the ambitious curriculum and the calm, orderly behaviour of students.
-The school ranks 1st in Kidderminster for GCSE results.
+The school is currently ranked 3rd in Kidderminster on the local secondary ranking.

 Students do not apply to a specific site.
 All Year 7 and 8 students are educated at the Borrington Site.
 In Year 9, the entire cohort moves to the Hill Grove Site for the remainder of their education.
 Admissions are handled centrally by Worcestershire County Council for entry into Year 7.